formlio/forml/docs/io.rst

    particular query by that selected feed, which results in :ref:`data payload <io-payload>` entering the project workflow.

 An obvious aspect of the schema catalogs is their *decentralization*.
+Since they are implemented as python packages, they can be easily distributed using the standard means for python package publishing.
 Currently, there is no naming convention for the schema definition namespaces.
 Ideally, schemas should be published and held in namespaces of the original dataset producers.
-For private first-party datasets (ie. internal company data) this is easy - the owner would just maintain a (private) package with schemas of their data sources.
-For public datasets, this relies on some community-maintained schema catalogs like the :doc:`Openschema catalog <openschema:index>`.
+For private first-party datasets (ie. internal company data) this is easy - the owner would just maintain a package with schemas of their data sources.
+For public datasets, this relies on some community-maintained schema catalogs like the :doc:`Openschema catalog
+<openschema:index>`.

 Continue to the :ref:`schema DSL <dsl-schema>` for more details regarding the actual implementation and use-cases.
+Also refer to the mentioned :doc:`Openschema catalog <openschema:index>` for a real instance of a ForML schema catalog.

 .. _io-source: